 In medieval times Coxhoe belonged to Finchale Priory to whom it was given as a gift by Walter Audre who wished to be buried there.
 The longest owners of Coxhoe were the Blakistons, a Catholic family who came from Norton near Stockton and owned Coxhoe from 1318 to 1617.
 Coxhoe then passed through marriage to the Catholic Kennetts of Kent, one of whom was killed in battle at Marston Moor.

-In the early eighteenth century Coxhoe was sold to John Burdon, the wealthy son of a Newcastle merchant who in 1725 he built the14 bedroom Coxhoe Hall and a park on the site of Coxhoe manor house.
+In the early eighteenth century Coxhoe was sold to John Burdon, the wealthy son of a Newcastle merchant who, in 1725, built the fourteen bedroom Coxhoe Hall and a park on the site of Coxhoe manor house.
 Later Burdon moved on to Hardwick near Sedgefield where he built Hardwick Hall and its park in the 1740s.

 Coxhoe Hall’s most famous residents arrived in 1795.
 Edward Barrett, a sugar plantation owner in the West Indies settled here that year and leased the property from its owners.

-Edward’s great granddaughter the famed poet Elizabeth Barrett Moulton Barrett was born at the hall in 1806.
+Edward’s great granddaughter, the famed poet Elizabeth Barrett Moulton Barrett was born at the hall in 1806.
 It was through marriage that she was later known as Elizabeth Barrett Browning.
-Elizabeth was baptised at nearby Kelloe church in 1808 and there is memorial inside the church to her memory.
+Elizabeth was baptised at nearby Kelloe church in 1808 and here is a memorial inside the church to her name.
 In truth Elizabeth Barrett Browning and her family departed from Coxhoe in 1809 and headed for Herefordshire.

-In 1850, a mining engineer Thomas Wood resided at the hall and by the 1930s it belonged to the East Hetton Colliery Company, then served as an army barracks and Prisoner of War camp.
-Unfortunately successive mining caused subsidence and the hall was condemned and demolished in 1952.
+In 1850, a mining engineer Thomas Wood resided at the hall and by the 1930s it belonged to the East Hetton Colliery Company.
+It then served as an army barracks and prisoner of war camp.
+Unfortunately, successive mining caused subsidence and the hall was condemned and demolished in 1952.

-Although mining and quarrying were noted in the Coshoe area back in medieval times Coxhoe’s main road did not become the focus for the village until the nineteenth century when the two industries boomed as the result of the railways which enabled local coal and stone to be efficiently shipped to the ports of Tees and Hartlepool.
+Although mining and quarrying were noted in the Cxshoe area back in medieval times, Coxhoe’s main road did not become the focus for the village until the nineteenth century when the two industries boomed as the result of the railways which enabled local coal and stone to be efficiently shipped to the ports of Tees and Hartlepool.

-Coxhoe’s place on the main road ensured its importance as a centre for the surrounding mining villages in a similar way to the town of Chester-le-Street was further north.
+Coxhoe’s place on the main road ensured its importance as a centre for the surrounding mining villages in a similar way as this same road contributed to the growth of the town of Chester-le-Street further to the north.
 In fact Coxhoe was virtually a small town with 30 pubs and even had two railway stations at either end of its main street.